Turee/kickstart-your-graphql-api-with-hasura/readme.md

 ## TL;DR;

 Hasura can accelerate backend development by automating the implementation of simple CRUD endpoints.
-Business logic can be implemented using remote schemas, webhooks and database triggers/functions.
+Business logic can still be implemented using remote schemas, webhooks and database triggers/functions.

 ## Introduction

-In today's software world you need to balance between future proofing, features, quality and budget.
-In this post we are going to discuss how to kickstart your backend project into steep upwards trajectory without compromising too much on future maintainability of your system.
-We are going to find out how to dodge the CRUD boilerplate and still have a room to implement possibly complex business logic.
-Let's do this by implementing a backend system for a fictional pizzeria and discuss the results at the end.
+Software projects are all about using your available development time most efficiently.
+In this post we are going to explore how we can save time on our backend endpoints by using Hasura GraphQL engine.
+We will do this by implementing a backend system for our fictional pizzeria.
+Finally, we will discuss the implementation.

-## Pizza API implementation

-Everyone loves pizza, so let's see how we can implement a backend system for a fictional pizzeria using Hasura, PostgreSQL, Auth0 and one Koa microservice.

 The code found in this post can be also found from [here](https://github.com/Turee/kickstart-your-graphql-api-with-hasura).
 I will referer to files found in the repository later.
 If you want to run the code examples you will need [hasura cli](https://docs.hasura.io/1.0/graphql/manual/hasura-cli/index.html#installation), [docker](https://www.docker.com/) and [docker-compose](https://docs.docker.com/compose/) installed.

+## Requirements

-The requirements are as follows:
+Our requirements for the pizzeria-api are as follows:

 - Allow customers place orders.
 - Allow customers to receive updates to their order.
 - Employees must have a dashboard where they can see a list of all active orders.
 Dashboard must be real time.

+## Implementation

-Let's start by firing up the system found in the [docker-compose.yml](https://github.com/Turee/kickstart-your-graphql-api-with-hasura/blob/master/docker-compose.yml) .
+Let's start by firing up the system found in the [docker-compose.yml](https://github.com/Turee/kickstart-your-graphql-api-with-hasura/blob/master/docker-compose.yml).
+Next, let's migrate the database found in the [migration file](https://github.com/Turee/kickstart-your-graphql-api-with-hasura/blob/master/migrations/1547751385993_initial-tables.up.sql):

-### Database

-Let's migrate the database found in the [migration file](https://github.com/Turee/kickstart-your-graphql-api-with-hasura/blob/master/migrations/1547751385993_initial-tables.up.sql):

 ```sql
 CREATE TABLE topping (